tomeichlersmith/hps/idm/README.md

 Credit to Stefania Gori from UCSC for original development of MadGraph5 Model for [ArXiV:1804.00661](https://arxiv.org/abs/1804.00661).

+Another helpful resource is [ArXiV:1807.01730](https://arxiv.org/abs/1807.01730) which provides some more background on the theoretical landscape.
+My reading of this paper has led me to conclude that this model should, more accurately, be called "Pseudo-Dirac Inelastic Dark matter" and the mass splitting $\Delta$ (or here `dMchi`) will need to be larger than $2m_e$ to keep the lifetime of the dark photon short enough for the decay to be visible by HPS.

 ## Set Up
 Playing with this model requires a local copy of MadGraph5.
 1. Download MG5 from [its launchpad](https://launchpad.net/mg5amcnlo).